BrianMorara/BrianMorara/README.md

 - 👋 Hi, my name is Brian Morara.
-I am an Information Technology(IT) student at Maseno University.
+I am an aspiring blockchain developer.
-- I do frontend freelancing at the moment
-- 👀 I’m interested in full stack development, blockchain and new ideas.

 <!---
 BrianMorara/BrianMorara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.